Bernard Buffet: Later career

-On 23 November 1973, the Bernard Buffet Museum was founded by Kiichiro Okano, in Surugadaira, Japan.
+Despite his reduced reputation, Bernard Buffet was named "Chevalier de la Légion d'Honneur" in 1973.
+On 23 November 1973, the Bernard Buffet Museum was founded by Kiichiro Okano, a private collector in Surugadaira, Japan.

-At the request of the French postal administration in 1978, he designed a stamp depicting the Institut et le Pont des Arts – on this occasion the Post Museum arranged a retrospective of his works.
+At the request of the French postal administration in 1978, he designed a stamp depicting the Institut et le Pont des Arts—on this occasion the Post Museum arranged a retrospective of his works.

 Buffet created more than 8,000 paintings and many prints as well.